 One important caution: Do not travel back to the country from which you gained refugee status.
 If you do, then you may be found to have given up your refugee status, because you apparently no longer fear persecution there.

 A refugee will need to wait one full calendar year before beginning the process of applying for U.S. lawful permanent residence (a green card); but then is expected to do so.
 You'll apply using a procedure known as "adjustment of status."

 Note that refugees pay no fee to the Form I-485 required to adjust status.
 In addition, refugees do not have to pay biometrics (fingerprinting) fees.

 As residents of the United States, refugees must pay income and other taxes.
 Tax returns, and (if you earned enough) payment of taxes to the federal and state government are due every April 15.
 Nonprofit agencies might be able to help you with your tax return at low cost or for free.

 As a refugee, you must be aware of your responsibilities under U.S. law.
 An important one is that your notify USCIS of any change in your address.
 You must do so within ten days of moving using Form AR-11, Alien's Change of Address Card.
 You can file this online at the USCIS website at www.uscis.gov.

-If you are a male refugee between the ages of 18 and 26, you must register for the U.S. Selective Service – that is, the list of people who may be called upon in a military draft.
-Sign on to the Selective Service website at www.sss.gov or pick up a Selective Service “mail-back” registration form at your nearest U.S. post office.
+If you are a male refugee between the ages of 18 and 26, you must register for the U.S. Selective Service.
+That means the list of people who may be called upon in a military draft.
+Sign on to the Selective Service website or pick up a Selective Service "mail-back" registration form at a U.S. post office.